InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>
 [imagen12]
 <br>
-Inside our Web developer tools, let's use the Debugger tab and analyze the login flow separating it into 3 blocks with the help of breakpoints.
+Inside our **Web developer tools**, let's use the **Debugger tab** and analyze the login flow separating it into 3 blocks with the help of breakpoints.
 <br>
 [imagen13]
 <br>